NFSandbox/sh_trade_backend/docs/dev/entitiy-relation_design.md

 ![User-Item-Trade ER Diagram](https://github.com/user-attachments/assets/0e8766b6-beb3-4ae0-9b97-a64ad2f2ee07)

-The image above illustrate the relationship between `Users` and `Item`.
+The image above illustrates the relationship between `Users` and `Item`.

-- A `TradeRecord` referenced to two different users, the `selle` and `buyer`.
+- A `TradeRecord` has references to two different users, the `seller` and `buyer`.

-- One `TradeRecord` have an One-To-One relation to a single `Item`, and `status`(`交易状态`) indicates the current states of the trade.
-It will be represented as Enum value in Python and database.
+- `TradeRecord` has a One-To-One relation with a single `Item`.
+The `status`(`交易状态`) field indicates the current state of the trade which is represented as an `Enum` type in Python and database.

+For info about how Python `Enum` works with SQLAlchemy, check out [SQLAlchemy Docs - Using Enum with ORM](https://docs.sqlalchemy.org/en/20/orm/declarative_tables.html#using-python-enum-or-pep-586-literal-types-in-the-type-map)

 ---